organisciak/dissertation/document/5_design_objective.md

 ![Proportions of tags which were poor, okay, good, or great, by condition.](images/tagQuality.png) {#fig:tagQualities}

-If we assume that the difference between the ground truth categories is roughly linear -- e.g. that a rating of 4 ('great') is twice as good as a rating of 2 ('okay') -- the quality ranks can be averaged.
+If we assume that the difference between the ground truth categories is roughly linear -- e.g. that a rating of 4 ('great') is twice as good as a rating of 2 ('okay') -- then the quality ranks can be averaged.
 Controlling by item, Figure @fig:tagItemQualities shows the distribution of average qualities for each image, with accompanying statistics in Table @tbl:tagItemQualities2.
 Each datum represents the average quality for one of the 100 tags studies; for example, a median of 3.00 for the TRAIN condition means that for half of the tags, you are likely to get a tag that is at the 'good' end of the scale.

 ![Distribution of each item's average tag quality.](images/tagItemQuality.png) {#fig:tagItemQualities}